-OCSP responses to the status of a Sub CA certificate have a validity of 5 days.
-They are retained for 120 minutes after a request and reused for further requests, provided the status of the requested certificate does not change during this time.
+OCSP responses have a validity of 5 days.
+They are retained for 120 minutes after a request and reused for further requests, provided the status of the requested certificate does not change during this period.

 After a Sub CA certificate has been revoked, updated information can be retrieved from the OCSP responder within 24 hours.